-From Huacas, the southwesterly road leads to Playa Grande, a beach wide and gorgeous, famous among conservationists and surfers alike.
-By day, the offshore winds create steep and powerful waves, especially at high tide.
-By night, an ancient cycle continues to unfurl as leatherback sea turtles bearing clutches of eggs follow the ocean currents back to their birthplace.
-The name fits, as the beach runs from the Tamarindo estuary for three miles, around a dome rock – with tide pools and superb surf fishing – and onto equally grand Playa Ventanas.
-The water is exquisite, warm, clear and charged with dynamic energy.
-Even confident swimmers should obey those riptide signs, however.
-People have drowned here.
+Playa Grande is a wide, gorgeous beach, famous among conservationists and surfers alike.
+By day, offshore winds create steep and powerful waves.
+By night, an ancient cycle continues, as leatherback sea turtles bearing clutches of eggs follow the ocean currents back to their birthplace.
+The beach stretches from the Tamarindo estuary, around a dome rock – with tide pools and superb surf fishing – and on to equally grand Playa Ventanas.
+Even confident swimmers should obey riptide signs, as people have drowned here.

-Since 1991 Playa Grande has been part of the Parque Nacional Marino Las Baulas De Guanacaste, which protects one of the most important leatherback nesting areas in the world.
-Add it all up and you have an epic beach town that attracted a growing expat community and lures return visitors who can't get enough Grande.
+Since 1991 Playa Grande has been part of the Parque Nacional Marino Las Baulas de Guanacaste, protecting one of the world's most important leatherback nesting areas.
+At night it's only possible to visit the beach on a guided tour.